zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Python UDF.md

 ## UDAF {#section_ilj_mhf_xdb .section}

--   class odps.udf.BaseUDAF: inherit this class to implement a Python UDAF.
+-   class odps.udf.BaseUDAF: Inherit this class to implement a Python UDAF.
--   BaseUDAF.new\_buffer\(\): implement this method and return the median ‘buffer’ of the aggregate function.
-Buffer must be mutable Object \(such as list, dict\), and the size of the buffer should not increase with the amount of data, in the case of limit, Buffer The size after Marshal should not exceed 2 MB.
+-   BaseUDAF.new\_buffer\(\): Implement this method and return the median ‘buffer’ of the aggregate function.
+Buffer must be mutable Object \(such as list, dict\), and the size of the buffer must not increase with the amount of data, in case of limit, Buffer size after Marshal must not exceed 2 MB.
--   BaseUDAF.iterate\(buffer\[, args, ...\]\): this method aggregates ‘args’ into the median ‘buffer’.
+-   BaseUDAF.iterate\(buffer\[, args, ...\]\): This method aggregates ‘args’ into the median ‘buffer’.
--   BaseUDAF.merge\(buffer, pbuffer\): this method aggregates two median buffers; that is, aggregate  ‘pbuffer merger’ into ‘buffer’.
+-   BaseUDAF.merge\(buffer, pbuffer\): This method aggregates two median buffers; that is, aggregate ‘pbuffer merger’ into ‘buffer’.
--   BaseUDAF.terminate\(buffer\): this method converts the median ‘buffer’ into the MaxCompute SQL basic types.
+-   BaseUDAF.terminate\(buffer\): This method converts the median ‘buffer’ into the MaxCompute SQL basic types.

 An example of an average value of UDAF is as follows: